 Full of recollections of a magical time of adventure, exploration and fun.
 The book uses the memories we gathered from individuals and groups as part of a Heritage Lottery Fund project investigating the ways play has changed in the street, the home and the playground or schoolyard.
 Children from local schools also shared their comments about play in the contemporary schoolyard.
 The nostalgic images and descriptions of games and toys from the 1930s onward makes for a cosy, nostalgic dip into the past.

-Our Visitor’s Guidebook will help you get the most from your visit.
+Our Visitor’s Guide Sheet will help you get the most from your visit.

 Use it to explore the Museum and find out more about the displays in each room.
 It details how the building has changed and its unique connection with Samuel Wilderspin.